therightstuff/angularchallenge/README.md

 ## Swagger
 * Deploy the code to an IIS instance or run in VS debug mode, the index page has a link to the swagger UI
-* use the POST /api/users to authenticate and receive a JWT token, the POST body must be application/json in the following format:
+* use the <tt>POST /api/users</tt> to authenticate and receive a JWT token, the POST body must be application/json in the following format:
 {
 	"username": "admin",
 	"password": "secure password admin"